jackson951/NWU-TECH-TRENDS-POWERBI-REPORT/README.md

   - **Three key metrics** identified to provide valuable insights into project offerings.
   - Visualizations showing how much savings each project has accumulated over time, and which clients are associated with each project.

+### 2.4.
+Live Connection and Scheduled Refresh

+- **Live Connection**:
+  - **Definition**: A connection that queries data directly from the data source without storing a copy in Power BI’s memory.
+  - **Applicable Data Sources**:
+    - Azure Analysis Services
+    - SQL Server Analysis Services Tabular
+    - SQL Server Analysis Services Multi-Dimensional
+    - Power BI Service Dataset

+- **Excel File Connection**:
+  - **Limitation**: Excel files cannot use a live connection.
+  - **Solution**: We use a **scheduled refresh** to update data at regular intervals, ensuring the report reflects the latest information.

+Live connections are ideal for scenarios where real-time data access is required and supported by the data source.

 ## 3. Filters
 To enhance the flexibility of data analysis, the following filters are available across pages:
 - **Project Filter**: Allows users to filter the report based on specific projects.